pygospa/dotfiles/README.md

 So to me, there's no real value in switching from pathogen.
 If you, like so many more, like to switch anyhow, there is an easy way of doing so.
-First instlal vundle or NeoBundle (which is fully vundle compatible). vundle and NeoBundle expect a list of the plugins you want to install in the following
+First install vundle or NeoBundle (which is fully vundle compatible). vundle and NeoBundle expect a list of the plugins you want to install in the following
 way: